Technical Reports

 • the TNA activities, twelve projects are in progress and several new ones are expected to start, as the result of the 2nd TNA Call.

-P. Vermicelli, S. Mainella, L. Alfonsi, A. Belehaki, D. Buresova, R. Hynonen, V. Romano, B. Witvliet
+The socioeconomic impacts of the upper atmosphere effects on LEO satellites, communication and navigation systems| P. Vermicelli, S. Mainella, L. Alfonsi, A. Belehaki, D. Buresova, R. Hynonen, V. Romano, B. Witvliet | March 2022

 The near-Earth space environment undergoes daily changes driven by variable conditions in the Sun.
 Explosive eruptions of energy from the Sun causing minor solar storms on Earth are relatively common and of little consequence.
 On the contrary, rarely occurring superstorms generate physical changes in the Earth’s upper atmosphere detrimental to satellites, signals from global navigation systems, and radio systems.